-The recently enacted Tax Act significantly revised United States corporate income tax law by, among other things, reducing the corporate income tax rate to 21%, imposing a new minimum tax on GILTI and implementing a modified territorial tax system that included a one-time transition tax on deemed repatriated earnings of foreign subsidiaries.
+The Tax Act significantly revised United States corporate income tax law by, among other things, reducing the corporate income tax rate to 21%, imposing a new minimum tax on GILTI and implementing a modified territorial tax system that included a one-time transition tax on deemed repatriated earnings of foreign subsidiaries.
 In response to the Tax Act, the SEC issued SAB 118 which allowed issuers to recognize provisional estimates of the impact of the Tax Act in their financial statements, during a measurement period not to exceed one year from the date of enactment.
-We have completed our accounting for the enactment of the Tax Act in accordance with SAB 118 in the fourth quarter of 2018.
+We completed our accounting for the enactment of the Tax Act in accordance with SAB 118 in the fourth quarter of 2018.

-As of December 29, 2018, we have evaluated the effects of the Tax Act and its inherent interplay with our global capital allocation strategy and its impact on our historical permanent reinvestment assertion with respect to the accumulated earnings of our foreign subsidiaries.
-As a result of this evaluation, we have determined that a portion of our unremitted foreign earnings, totaling approximately \$1.4 billion, will no longer be permanently reinvested as we intend to use these earnings to prepay debt held in the United States.
-The remainder of our foreign earnings will continue to be permanently reinvested to fund working capital requirements and operations abroad.
-During the first three quarters of 2018, we accrued and incurred income taxes of
+As of December 28, 2019, we have continued to evaluate the effects of the Tax Act and its inherent interplay with our global capital allocation strategy and its impact on our historical permanent reinvestment assertion with respect to the accumulated earnings of our foreign subsidiaries.
+As a result of our overall and continuous evaluation, we have not changed our assertion from prior year and we will continue to permanently reinvest a portion of our unremitted foreign earnings.
+The portion of our unremitted foreign earnings as of December 28, 2019 that we intend to remit to the United States totals approximately \$1 billion.
+We intend to use these earnings to pay down debt held in the United States and execute share repurchases.
+The remaining portion of our unremitted foreign earnings will continue to be permanently reinvested to fund working capital requirements and operations abroad.
+As of December 28, 2019, we have accrued for income taxes of \$43 million in connection with the \$1 billion of unremitted foreign earnings we intend to remit in the future.

-\$7 million related to actual repatriations of foreign earnings during the year.
-As of December 29, 2018, and consistent with our change in assertion with respect to certain foreign earnings, we have accrued an additional \$56 million with respect to the \$1.4 billion we intend to remit in the future.
 These income tax effects include United States federal, state, foreign and withholding tax implications in accordance with the planned remittance of such foreign earnings.